madgik/exareme2/kubernetes/docs/Exareme2Deployment.md

 1. Configure the [helm chart values](../values.yaml).

-   - The `exareme2_images -> version` should be the exareme2 services version in dockerhub.
+   - The `exareme2_images -> version` should be the exaflow services version in dockerhub.
    - The `localnodes` is a counter for the localnodes.
 Should be equal to the number of local nodes that exist in the cluster.

-1. (Optional) Configure each localnode with a custom db password, for increased inter-node security:
-   - In each localnode go to the folder specified at `db -> credentials_location` in the helm chart values.
-   - Create a file named: `monetdb_password.sh`
-   - Append the following lines in that file after changing the password:
-      ```
-      #!/bin/bash
-      export MONETDB_LOCAL_PASSWORD="worker1"
-      ```
-   - Make the file executable.

 1. From the `Exareme2` folder, deploy the services:

 ```
-helm install exareme2 kubernetes
+helm install exaflow kubernetes
 ```

 **For a deployment with microk8s use `microk8s helm3` in the commands.**